FSE-A-Team/package-detector/README.md

 # Package Detection System

 ## Overview:
-We are building a system for detecting packages for the sight-impaired.
+We are building a system that detects packages for the sight-impaired.

 ## Features:

-## Components
+## Components: